Vehicle Jump Starts and Unlocks

-Public Safety provides jumpstarts for motorists with a disabled battery and may be able to assist motorists who are locked out of a vehicle.
-Please call the non-emergency line at 619-849-2546 to request a jumpstart or vehicle unlock.
-By making such a request, the requestor releases Public Safety and Point Loma Nazarene University from liability for any and all damages that may result from the rendering of service.
-A signed waiver to that effect may be required prior to the service being provided.
+Public Safety provides jump starts for motorists with a disabled battery and may be able to assist motorists who are locked out of a vehicle.
+Please call (619) 849-2546 to request a jump start or vehicle unlock.
+By making such a request, the requestor releases Public Safety and PLNU from liability for any and all damages that may result from the rendering of service.

 Public Safety is available to provide building unlocks, reserved parking, traffic control, and security for certain approved university events.
-Requests may be submitted here (You'll need to be logged in to your PLNU email account).
+Requests must be submitted online in advance.

 Public Safety is responsible for the issuance, control, and replacement of university ID cards for all students and employees.
 Lost, stolen, or damaged cards should be immediately reported to Public Safety so they may be deactivated and replaced.
 Replacements are available in the Public Safety office seven days a week; a $10 replacement fee may apply.
 Protective card holders and lanyards are available at no cost.

 All on- and off-campus shuttles, including the accessibility shuttles for individuals with special needs and the airport/train station shuttle, are operated by Campus Facilities' Transportation Department.
 An off-campus shuttle service is provided for freshmen and other students.

 Bicycles belonging to PLNU students, staff, and faculty must be registered with Public Safety.
 Registration may be completed online and approved permits picked up in the Public Safety office.

 Registering a bike makes it easier to identify if it is stolen and recovered.
 Find your bicycle serial number.